carboncopies/BrainGenix-API/Docs/NESAPI.md

 **Route**: `Tool/PatchClampDAC/Create`
 **Request**:
 *Required Params*:
 - (int) `SimulationID` ID of the simulation where this is being created.
 - (bgCompartmentID) `DestinationCompartmentID` ID of the compartment receiving DAC output.
 - (float) `ClampPosX_nm` X world space coordinate in nanometers.
 - (float) `ClampPosY_nm` Y world space coordinate in nanometers.
 - (float) `ClampPosZ_nm` Z world space coordinate in nanometers.
 - (string) `Name` Name of the DAC, defaults to 'undefined'.

 **Response**:
 - (bgPatchClampDACID) `PatchClampDACID` ID of the resulting DAC created here (-1 on fail).
 - (bgStatus) `StatusCode` Numeric status code, helping the gateway determine what went wrong.

 ### DAC - Set Output List
 **Route**: `Tool/PatchClampDAC/SetOutputList`
 **Request**:
 *Required Params*:
 - (int) `SimulationID` ID of the simulation where this is being modified.
 - (bgPatchClampDACID) `PatchClampDACID` ID of the target dac to be modified.
 - (float list) `DACVoltages_mV` JSON formatted list of voltages to be played back by the DAC.
 - (float) `Timestep_ms` Simulation time for which each step in the DACVoltages is replayed.

 **Response**:
 - (bgStatus) `StatusCode` Numeric status code, helping the gateway determine what went wrong.

 ### ADC - Create
 **Route**: `Tool/PatchClampADC/Create`
 **Request**:
 *Required Params*:
 - (int) `SimulationID` ID of the simulation where this is being created.
 - (bgCompartmentID) `SourceCompartmentID` ID of the compartment being read by the ADC output.
 - (float) `ClampPosX_nm` X world space coordinate in nanometers.
 - (float) `ClampPosY_nm` Y world space coordinate in nanometers.
 - (float) `ClampPosZ_nm` Z world space coordinate in nanometers.
 - (string) `Name` Name of the DAC, defaults to 'undefined'.

 **Response**:
 - (bgShapeID) `PatchClampADCID` ID of the resulting ADC created here (-1 on fail).
 - (bgStatus) `StatusCode` Numeric status code, helping the gateway determine what went wrong.

 ### ADC - Set Sample Rate
 **Route**: `Tool/PatchClampADC/SetSampleRate`
 **Request**:
 *Required Params*:
 - (int) `SimulationID` ID of the simulation where this is being modified.
 - (bgPatchClampADCID) `TargetADC` ID of the ADC being configured.
-- (float) `Timestep_m=` Sets the sample timestep rate for the ADC in milliseconds.
+- (float) `Timestep_ms=` Sets the sample timestep rate for the ADC in milliseconds.

 **Response**:
 - (bgStatus) `StatusCode` Numeric status code, helping the gateway determine what went wrong.

 ### ADC - Get Recorded Data
 **Route**: `Tool/PatchClampADC/GetRecordedData`
 **Request**:
 *Required Params*:
 - (int) `SimulationID` ID of the simulation where this is being modified.
 - (bgPatchClampADCID) `TargetADC` ID of the ADC being configured.

 **Response**:
 - (bgStatus) `StatusCode` Numeric status code, helping the gateway determine what went wrong.
 - (string) `RecordedData_mV` JSON formatted list of voltages recorded by the ADC.
 - (float) `Timestep_ms` Gets the sample timestep rate for the ADC in milliseconds.